arduino/docs-content/content/hardware/04.pro/boards/portenta-c33/datasheets/datasheet.md

 3. This equipment should be installed and operated with a minimum distance of 20 cm between the radiator and your body.

 English:
 User manuals for license-exempt radio apparatus shall contain the following or equivalent notice in a conspicuous location in the user manual or alternatively on the device or both.
-This device complies with Industry Canada licence-exempt RSS standard(s).
+This device complies with Industry Canada license-exempt RSS standard(s).
 Operation is subject to the following two conditions:

 1. This device may not cause interference